NeuroTechX/bci-workshop/INSTRUCTIONS.md

 3. *Train* the classifier.
 4. Use the trained classifier by giving it new EEG data, and asking for a decision on which mental activity this represents.

 Brain-Computer Interfaces rely heavily on **machine learning**, the field devoted to algorithms that learn from data, such as classifiers.
 You might have already understood why: in a typical EEG application we have several features (e.g. many band powers) and we might not know *a priori* what the mental activity we need to classify looks like.
+Letting the machine find the optimal combination of features by itself simplifies the whole process.

 Let's try it now.